josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 would make recommendations.
-The purpose of this document is to collect all of the various materials that have lead up to the Design Team recommendation that IETF be a Disregarded Limited Liability Corporation (LLC) of the Internet Society.
+The purpose of this document is to collect all of the various materials that have lead up to the Design Team recommendation that IETF be a Disregarded Limited Liability Company (LLC) of the Internet Society.

 --- middle